strontic/strontic.github.io/xcyclopedia/library/curl.exe-1C3645EBDDBE2DA6A32A5F9FB43A3C23.md

 ## Possible Misuse

 *The following table contains possible examples of `curl.exe` being misused.
-While `curl.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `curl.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --